-So where should organizations start as they try to deal with the impact of COVID-19 or prepare for the next pandemic?
+So where should organizations start as they try to deal with the impact of COVID-19 or prepare for the next disaster?
 Organizations should create and execute on a workplace pandemic preparedness plan along with business continuity plans.
-To familiarize employees and emergency teams with the plan, businesses should conduct exercises annually, if not more frequently.
+To familiarize employees and emergency teams with the plan, businesses should conduct preparedness exercises annually, if not more frequently.
 Use this pandemic recovery plan template to get started.

 Learn more about business continuity planning.

 Developing a remote work strategy

 One of the best strategies a business has for preventing the spread of disease in the workplace or dealing with disasters that impede a workforce's ability to come into the office is to have a comprehensive remote work strategy that ensures all users can securely access the tools they need to work remotely.
 This includes access to business systems, such as HR, payroll, ERP, CRM, unified communications (UC) and team collaboration tools, and email and file stores.